dji-sdk/Onboard-SDK-Doc/source/modules/lidarmapping/lidar-mapping.md

 at the end of the spiral by enabling this feature in the mobile app.
 * 3-D mapping can be started and stopped independently during manual fly with the press of a button through the MOS mobile app.
 * Automatically logs data in LAS file format by initializing the pointcloud_las library.
 * Can be used in conjunction with [Collision avoidance].
 * Tested with the DJI Matrice 600.

 ### Limitations

 * Maps generated are not georeferenced.
-* For the limitations of LOAM Mapping algorithm, please refer to the LOAM [source code](https://github.com/laboshinl/loam_velodyne).
 * In our tests, we noticed:
   1. Large roll/pith/yaw inputs or translations resulted in scan registration failure and map distortions.
   2. Lack of rich features also resulted in scan registration failure and map distortions.
+* For the limitations of LOAM Mapping algorithm, please refer to the LOAM [source code](https://github.com/laboshinl/loam_velodyne).

 ## Software setup

 ### LiDAR Mapping enabled from Precision Missions.

  In order to use the LiDAR Mapping package with Precision Missions:

+  1. Download the source code for the [LOAM package](https://github.com/laboshinl/loam_velodyne) and the [Velodyne package](https://github.com/dji-sdk/velodyne.git)

+  2. Source the packages using the *--extend* option.

-  1. The Linux sample must be compiled with the options
+  3. After downloading the [DJI OnboardSDK package](https://github.com/dji-sdk/Onboard-SDK.git), the Linux sample must be compiled with the options
      ```
       -DUSE_PRECISION_MISSIONS=ON -DUSE_POINTCLOUD2LAS=ON
      ```
-  2. Source the pointcloud2las setup.bash file
+  4. Source the pointcloud2las setup.bash file

      ```
      source build/bin/dji-ros-pointcloud2las/setup.bash --extend
      ```
-  3. Lidar Mapping can be enabled in Precision Missions using the tab below in the MOS app.
+  5. Lidar Mapping can be enabled in Precision Missions using the tab below in the OSDK-Mobile iOS app.

    ![Mobile App](../../images/modules/lidarmapping/lidarmapping_mobile.PNG)

    ### LiDAR Mapping enabled Manually